patricklx/stest/README.md

 -> will do option 2

-problems faced:
+some notes:

-* generally how to call static functions from other classes
+* learned how to dynamically call static functions from other classes
 * had to learn about `call_user_func` and `forward_static_call`
 * and how to reference the function (needs namespace+class+function)
+* finally decided to use ::$functionName
+* usage of constants, to allow internal changes, easy name refactoring and better ide autocomplete
+* since the constants are strings, it can be easily extended to subdivided the ListingMatchers into more files for different ListingMatcher groups